joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/06/us/politics/student-loan-forgiveness.html?searchResultPosition=3

 **Nobel Prize in Chemistry Awarded to Scientists for Creating a Tool to Build Molecules**\
 `Benjamin List and David W.C.
-MacMillan were honored for work that may help develop new drugs and that has already helped chemistry have less of an environmental impact.`\
+MacMillan were honored for work that may help develop new drugs and that has already reduced the effect of chemistry on the environment.`\
 https://nytimes.com/2021/10/06/science/nobel-prize-chemistry.html?searchResultPosition=4

 **You Got Lost and Had to Be Rescued.
 Should You Pay?**\